 Providence Women’s Recovery center has added art therapy to the weekly schedule of therapeutic activities to complement and round-off the therapies already offered.

-When a resident enters treatment for a debilitating addiction, there are many distinctly different options available for treatment.
-By offering a multitude of therapies, we’re able to maximize the overall effectiveness of treatment.
+When a resident enters a recovery program for a debilitating addiction, there are many distinctly different options available for care.
+By offering a multitude of therapies, we’re able to maximize the overall effectiveness of recovery.

 Art therapy is a type of psychotherapy that utilizes the encouragement of self-expression through painting, drawing, or modeling (pottery).
 It is useful in helping clients to develop introspection and healthy coping skills.